Franco-Thai War

 The Franco-Thai War (October 1940 – 28 January 1941, กรณีพิพาทอินโดจีน; Guerre franco-thaïlandaise) was fought between Thailand and Vichy France over certain areas of French Indochina.

 Negotiations shortly before World War II had shown that the French government was willing to alter the boundaries between Thailand and French Indochina, but only slightly.
 Following the Fall of France in 1940, Major-General Plaek Phibunsongkhram (popularly known as "Phibun"), the prime minister of Thailand, decided that France's defeat strengthened the Thais' negotiating position to regain the vassal state territories that were ceded to France during King Chulalongkorn's reign.

 The German and Italian military occupation of Metropolitan France rendered France's hold on French Indochina and its other overseas territories tenuous.
 The colonial administration was cut off from outside help and supplies.
 After the invasion of French Indochina in September 1940, Japan forced the French to allow them to set up military bases.
 The seemingly subservient behavior of the French lulled the Phibun regime into believing that France would not seriously resist a military confrontation by Thailand.

+Background

+The events of Franco-Siamese Crisis of 1893 (Rattanakosin Era R.S.112) and Franco-Siamese Treaty of 1907 ended with Siam losing the territories of Laos and Cambodia to France.
+The crisis was seen as a national humiliation according to "Lost Territories" narrative but available political actions and negotiation attempt between Siam and Western Powers were limited.

+After Siamese Revolution and Boworadet Rebellion Siam were under Khana Ratsadon control.
+However, the uneasy alliance between Civilian and Military wings of Khana Ratsadon led to the consolidation of political and military powers to the militarist wing under Colonel Phraya Phahonphonphayuhasena in June 1933 Siamese coup d'état.

+On 3 October 1936, Marcel Rey - French Minister in Siam have reported about Siamese newspaper publishing irredentist articles about the French occupation of Cambodian provinces while the Siamese government has voted for a credit of 30 million Baht for over five years for strategic road construction towards Indochinese border.

+In Early 1939, French Indochina, seeing Siam as a threat, tries to appease Siam by exchanging military missions while noting the increase of Siamese military movements and Japanese officials in the northeastern regions (Isan) of Siam.

+Later Phraya Phahon would make way for Minister of Defense Plaek Phibunsongkhram as a new leader of the militarist wing of Khana Ratsadon Government on 16 December 1938 making Phibun the new Prime Minister of Siam.
+Phibun then assigned Luang Wichitwathakan to implement state propaganda towards reclaiming lost territories from French Indochina and British Burma and reunite Tai Race under newly created "Thailand" (Renamed from Siam to Thailand on 23/24 June 1939).